influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-users.md

 **Pages in Chronograf that require this permission**: Admin, Alerting, Dashboards, Data Explorer, Host List

-#### Rebalance
-This permission is deprecated.

-#### ViewAdmin
-This permission is deprecated and will be removed in a future release.

-#### ViewChronograf
-This permission is deprecated and will be removed in a future release.

 #### WriteData
 Permission to write data.